buerokratt/POC-DMR.Cross-functional-requirements/docs/spikes/github-actions-spike.md

 ## Downloading Artifacts

-In the same way we can upload artifacts later pipeline actions can access the uploaded artifact with the ```actions/download-artifact@v3``` default action.
+In the same way we can upload artifacts later and pipeline actions can access the uploaded artifact with the ```actions/download-artifact@v3``` default action.

 ```
 ...